-Through the course of our work, we challenged the rationale and calculation basis of post model adjustments.
+Through the course of our work, we challenged the rationale and calculation basis of post-model adjustments and management overlays.

-Overall, we assessed the methodologies and key assumptions made by the Group to estimate the ECL on non-credit-impaired loans to customers to be reasonable.
+Overall, we assessed the methodologies and key assumptions made by the Group to estimate the ECL on non-credit impaired loans to customers to be reasonable.